 This post was written in 2017, and in light of recent events, I want to reiterate these points as the community seeks to make the ecosystem more resilient (finally) by respecting alternative fullnode implementations.

 A bitcoin fullnode, put simply, can act as a backbone to the bitcoin network, even if all other nodes are knocked offline.
-Fullnodes, by definition, should be able to fully comply with the unique rules of the bitcoin protocol.
-That being said, the criteria that defines the different types of fully validating nodes on the network vary slightly; but there does, for the most part, exist an universally accepted standard.
+Fullnodes, by definition, should be able to fully comply with the unique consensus rules of the bitcoin protocol (or the rules pertaining to a particular blockchain-based asset, such as Ethereum).
+That being said, the criteria that defines the different types of fully validating nodes on a network vary slightly; but there does, for the most part, exist an universally accepted standard.